cltl/StoryTeller/README.md

 This will create a set of docker containers that will run the following system
 ![diagram of the stack](https://cdn.rawgit.com/NLeSC-Storyteller/StoryTeller/master/doc/stack-diagram.svg "Stack diagram")

-## Useage
+## Usage

 Please allow the installation process some time.
+When the installation process is completed the message `storyteller_query-builder-preprocessing_1 exited with code 0` will be printed.

-After installation is complete, the web frontends can be found at [localhost:9000](http://localhost:9000) for the query builder component, and at [localhost:9001](http://localhost:9001) for the visualization component
+After installation is complete, the web frontends can be found at [http://localhost/builder](http://localhost/builder) for the query builder component, and at [http://localhost](http://localhost) for the visualization component

 Please be aware that we have targeted these web applications for Google Chrome.
 Results on other browsers may vary.